 Coalition airstrikes and a naval blockade imposed by coalition forces in 2015 have pushed Yemen - where over 80 percent of food is imported - to the brink of famine.

 Yemen has also been hit by a cholera outbreak deemed the worst in the world by the UN.
-It estimates that roughly 400,000 people have contracted the disease since April and 1,900 have died from it.
+It estimates that roughly 600,000 people have contracted the disease since last year and more than 2,000 people have died from it.

 Officials have also sounded the alarm amid medical supplies shortages.
-Doctors without Borders has suspended its aid after two years, threatening the daily operations of Yemen's national blood bank.
-The Saudi alliance has also called on the UN to help reopen the airport in Sanaa - closed in August 2016 to hinder arms shipments to the Houthi movement - amid rising numbers of Yemenis without access to adequate medical care.
+Doctors without Borders suspended its aid after two years, threatening the daily operations of Yemen's national blood bank.